This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 Visiting Dunn’s River Falls in Jamaica is a must-do experience, but many people don’t realise that beyond the spectacular falls and thrilling activities on offer there, lies an awe-inspiring beach.

 As the 180-meter-tall cascading waterfalls enchant you visually, so too does the serene yet stunning beach of Dunn’s River Falls Beach provide a peaceful refuge to relax and unwind.
+This is one of the best beaches in Ocho Rios Jamaica.

 🏖️ Make your Dunn’s River Falls tour a full-day excursion by taking advantage of the beach conveniently located nearby!
 Spend some time at the shore, enjoy snorkelling in the Caribbean Sea, or just bask in its warm waters.